s-fifteen-instruments/qcrypto/docs/source/file specification.rst

 	The <tag> entry is  either 0x7 for local epoc or 0x107 for an extended epoc definition.
-The <epoch> entry represents the first data epoch used for generating this key file; <numberofepochs> contains the nmber of processed epochs for this file, and represents what was passed as a parameter to the error correction deamon.
+The <epoch> entry represents the first data epoch used for generating this key file; <numberofepochs> contains the number of processed epochs for this file, and represents what was passed as a parameter to the error correction deamon.
 Finally, <numberofbits> contains the number of bits following the header.
 Bits get filled in 32 bit wide words, starting from the